aiven/devportal/docs/tools/terraform/reference/cookbook/clickhouse-access-setup-recipe.rst

     name                    = "iot_measurements"
   }

-The ``"aiven_clickhouse"`` resource creates an Aiven ClickHouse service with the project name, choice of cloud, an Aiven service plan, and a specified service name.
+The ``"aiven_clickhouse"`` resource creates an Aiven for ClickHouse service with the project name, choice of cloud, an Aiven service plan, and a specified service name.
 The ``"aiven_clickhouse_database"`` resource creates the measurements database.

 Grant user's permissions